springernature/vpat/springer-nature-link.md

 The pages of this product generally use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
 <br><br>
 In some cases, WAI-ARIA attributes have been omitted where they would be helpful (e.g. progress indicators are not marked up as step counters in the checkout flow).
 In other cases, WAI-ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
 We are actively working to find and repair these problems.
-<br><br>
-Other third party scripts, including the Freshdesk customer services widget, may present elements that lack adequate names and roles, making them difficult for screen reader users to access.
-When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 </tbody>